sree-warrier/app-java-tf/README.md

 # Terraform + Docker-Swarm setup

-Deploy a docker-swarm environment in a VPC using Terraform
+Deploy a Java app using docker-swarm orchestration in a VPC using Terraform

 Includes
 --------